SIGN the Petition

 Kingston Residents can request a Positive Declaration in SEQR that would allow more input and studies on the proposed Kingstonian Project.

 With the Lead Agency for the Kingstonian Project underway (READ: Kingstonian Project and SEQR: Lead Agency), we anticipate the Kingston Planning Board will secure that role for the Kingstonian Project SEQR process.
-With a 30-day window for confirmation that began on January 24th, we expect confirmation by around February 22nd.
+With a 30-day window for confirmation that began on January 29th, we expect confirmation by February 28th.

 Once Lead Agency is determined, the next significant milestone in SEQR will be a 20-day window for Lead Agency to make a “Positive” or “Negative” declaration for the Kingstonian Project.